 Quick diagnosis: Is it your Mac, the app, or the network?

-Before you dive into fixes, do a quick gut check with these questions:
+Before you dive into fixes, do a quick gut check with these questions: Is nordvpn worth the money in 2026: Comprehensive NordVPN Review, Pricing, Features, and Security

 - Are other apps or websites working normally on your Mac?
 If yes, the issue is likely VPN-specific.